Killing of Zheng Shaoxiong: Victim

 Zheng Shaoxiong "Dennis" (郑少雄 (Zhèng Shǎoxióng); 1997 – November 9, 2021) was born in the city of Leshan, Sichuan, China.
 He was raised by his mother, who had divorced his father in the same year he was born.
 In 2015, he graduated from Sichuan Chengdu No.7 High School.

 Zheng pursued undergraduate studies at the Department of Statistics and Actuarial Science at the University of Hong Kong.
 He has served as a student ambassador for the Admissions Office of the Registry at the University of Hong Kong.
 In his final year at college, he worked as a teaching assistant in his department.
 He also co-authored a self-improvement book.
 He graduated with a Bachelor of Science degree with first-class honors in 2019 and was selected for the dean's honours list for three consecutive years.

 Zheng entered the University of Chicago for graduate studies in 2019 and graduated from the university in summer 2021 with a Master of Science degree in statistics.
-Due to the health issues faced by his mother, Zheng gave up his wish to pursue a PhD studies.
+Due to the health issues faced by his mother, Zheng gave up his wish to pursue doctoral studies.
 Zheng planned to pursue a career in data science in the United States.